isthari/hq-reporter-chromium/services/metrics/ukm_api.md

 *   `profile.form_factor`
 *   `profile.system_ram`

-### Aggregation by Metrics in the Same Event

-Aggregation can occur against other metrics of the same event by listing "metrics._foo_" as an index field.
-That other metric must also have `history`, `statistics`, and `**enumeration**` tags.

-**NOTE:** There is currently a limitation that only _one_ (1) `index` tag can include such a reference.

 ### Enumeration Proportions

 Proportions are calculated against the number of "page loads" (meaning per "source" which is usually but not always the same as a browser page load) that emitted one or more values for the enumeration.
 The proportions will sum to 1.0 for an enumeration that emits only one result per page-load if it emits anything at all.
 An enumeration emitted more than once per source will result in proportions that total greater than 1.0 but are still relative to the total